b-kolar/JRC_seeker-archived-v1-/README.md

 k_threshold : threshold for number of reads needed for bin to not be set to a no-data state (see "Binarize methylation data" section). (default: 3)

 n_states : number of states for ChromHMM to predict.
 Binarize subroutine depends on 4 states.
 Recommended not to change. (default: "4")

+chromhmm_it : number of ChromHMM iterations.
+Recommend 500 to ensure convergence, but ChromHMM default for maxiterations in the LearnModel command is 200. (default: "500")

 map_threshold : threshold overlap coverage (as a percent) of intermediately methylated regions overlapping with low mappability regions for them to be discarded.
 Recommend not to change (default: 0.95)